THANKS FOR LISTENING WORLD!

 Right, he's got some change on him.

-with the profession. yeah, forget it.
+Yeah, forget it.
 I'm not going there.
 I'm not going there.

-great.
 Yeah, it's totally unnecessary.

-Jason, did you see in the credits during the end titles there was a credit that was called Mr. Williams Dance Style created by Lou Wills?
+Jason, did you see in the credits during the end titles there was a credit that was called "Mr. Williams Dance Style created by Lou Wills?"

 I believe I did see that, yeah.